[3.9] SRS Triggered Skeletons | The Mobile Nightmare Apocalypse - all content, easy leveling

 Weapon: You'll have to craft it!
 See the "Staff Business" section below.
 While leveling, use a Reverberation Rod with whatever off-hand you like.

-Necklace: Life, Resists, Dex/Str, Cast Speed.
-A good Jade Amulet can last you forever.
-I actually craft "+1 to Minimum Endurance Charges" on my Amulet and Rings for the % Physical reduction as a Final Form expense.
+Necklace: Life, Resists or Dexterity, Cast Speed.
+A good Jade Amulet should last you forever.
+I craft "+1 to Minimum Endurance Charges" on my Amulet and Rings for the combined 12% Physical reduction

-Belt: Life, Resists, Strength, Stygian Vise for the socket
+Belt: Just life and resists on a Stygian Vise for the socket

 Flasks: Two Eternal Life Flasks, one Quicksilver, one Taste of Hate, and one map-dependent defensive slot.
 I'll usually carry a Basalt Flask, but switch to a Ruby, Sapphire, or Topaz depending on boss or map mods.
 You need Freeze, Bleed, and Curse immunity from among these.
 Your survivability will boost greatly when you learn Flask crafting (it's easy) and use them liberally.

 One FROM DUST with a corrupt implicit of your choice.
 It's a cheap unique and a good opportunity to grab a valuable implicit like "You cannot be Cursed with Silenced" or "Corrupted Blood cannot be inflicted on you".
 The Silence one saves you randomly and the Blood one will save you in the Sirus fight.
 A good rare with one of these is very expensive.

 For your other three Jewels, buy some Ghastly Eyes that meet the following trade filters.